ALIGN-analoglayout/ALIGN-public/Circuits database/Sized netlists/Power management/SC_DC_DC_converter_1_1/README.md

 The initial setup, for the voltages and currents to these input pins, and the testbench are present in the spice file.

-This design has 200 pF flying capacitors and operates at a frequency of 200 MHz
+This design has a 200 pF flying capacitor and operates at a frequency of 200 MHz

 Simulations
 * Transient - efficiency of the converter

 ### Performance Metrics

-* Conduction loss + Parasitic loss - 394 uW
+* Conduction loss + Parasitic loss - 567 uW
-* Switching loss - 17 uW
+* Switching loss - 0.52 uW
-* Output voltage - 0.59 V
+* Output voltage - 0.85 V
-* Output current - 4.69 mA
+* Output current - 3.77 mA
-* Efficiency - 87 %
+* Efficiency - 85 %

 ### Constraints